Insurance Policies for International Students

-- Email your completed form to the insurance office.
+- Please complete and email the refund application to the insurance office.
 You will be advised on your situation.

 - Family cover for partner / spouse and all children up to and including age 18 (providing they are at school) can be covered for an extra fee.